Japanese Patterns of Design

 Kanda Yabusoba, Anago-yaki

 We have to admit we weren’t impressed with this dish here.
 Against our expectation, it had little flavor but sensed the muddy odor.
-It made us wait for about 20 minutes which made it even worse for our experience.
+It made us wait for about 20 minutes, making our experience even worse.

-The season of the conger eels is summer but some prefer them in winter since they put more fat in cold temperature.
-Either way, we assumed the pretreatment of them was in a poor condition.
+The season of the conger eels is summer, but some prefer them in winter since they put more fat in cold temperatures.
+Either way, we assumed their pretreatment was in poor condition.

 Price: 1,720 JPY